BIRDSgroup/RCD/manuscript_figures.md

 Fig. 4 -> 4a The orientations obtained by running allworkflow.gtex.withintissue.R script are saved in cytoscape.muscle.txt and then visualized using the cytoscape tool.

-Fig. 4 -> 4b - allworkflow.gtex.withintissue.R - boxplot.analysis() inside meqtl.cit.ecit function
+Fig. 4 -> 4b - gtex_result.R - meqtl.cit.ecit().
+The trios and other data files used for generating this plot and S3 Fig could be downloaded from this [link]().

+Table 1 -> Inferred based on the network generated using the cytoscape.muscle.txt file.

 #### Figure/Table to Code mappings for Supplement: